bloomberg/memray/README.md

 Notice that Memray contains a C extension so releases are distributed as binary wheels as well as the source code.
-If a binary wheel is not available for your system (Linux x86/x64), you'll need a recent to ensure that all the binary dependencies are satisfied in the system where you are doing the installation.
+If a binary wheel is not available for your system (Linux x86/x64), you'll need to ensure that all the dependencies are satisfied on the system where you are doing the installation.

 ## Building from source